ridhimanwazir/nodejs-cicd/README.md

 ## Step 5 - Create Jenkins Pipeline using the Jenkinsfile available in this repo and add a build trigger to poll Git so that the pipeline can run whenever a new change is deployed

 - once the pipeline has run there will be a docker image with the specified tags registered to the docker registry and a docker container will be running which can be used to access the application on
-  `localhost:5000`
+  `external IP:5000`
-- There will be a minikube deployment, service, and ingress available( the service should be accessible on `minikubeIP:nodePort`
+- There will be a k8s deployment, service, and ingress available( the service should be accessible on `load balancer IP:nodePort`
-- The ingress will have a domain assigned webapp.local which is mapped to minikubeIP `Curl -L http:\\webapp.local` will return the html page
+- The ingress will have a domain assigned sampleapp.local which is mapped to the load balancer IP `Curl -L http:\\sampleapp.local` will return the HTML page

 ## Step 6 - Monitoring and Logging using Prometheus and Grafana